That was probably the weirdest title I’ve ever written. Anyway.

 So, moments before our guests were being seated, my finger is gushing blood, and I’m hopping around with equal amounts of horror and anger.

 A well-heeled fellow student escorted me to the chef’s office, where he whipped out the chef’s first aid kit and doctored me up.
+He must have been on some sort of C2C First Aid Aquatics course because he knew exactly what he was doing.
+His demeanor was calm and that made me feel calm too.
 Two bandages and two gloves later, I convinced the chef that I was fine for service.

 The chef made me sit with my hands over my head for a moment, but my arms ached.
 I wanted to prove myself.
 I was (fairly) certain the bleeding had stopped, or at least slowed down enough that I was good to go.
 We’ll check it again after service to see if I need stitches.